cleanlab/cleanlab/README.rst

 Copyright (c) 2017-2050 Curtis G. Northcutt

-cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 cleanlab is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See `GNU General Public LICENSE <https://github.com/cleanlab/cleanlab/blob/master/LICENSE>`__ for details.
+See `GNU Affero General Public LICENSE <https://github.com/cleanlab/cleanlab/blob/master/LICENSE>`__ for details.

-THIS LICENSE APPLIES TO THIS VERSION AND ALL PREVIOUS VERSIONS OF cleanlab.